 Consequences of Financial Success

-Broaden Your Teen’s Horizon
+Broaden Your Teen’s Horizons

 4. If you do raise your child in a more affluent area, consider exposing your adolescent to a broader variety of experiences and people.
 This could be through travel or community service in other areas.
-You can also accomplish this simply through talking about occupations that may be less competitive and achievement oriented but still highly enjoyable.
+You can also accomplish this simply through talking about occupations that may be less competitive and achievement-oriented but still highly enjoyable.

 Happiness, Not Money Or Success